thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 ## Design and Test a Model Architecture
 ### Preprocessing
-Before designing the data needs to preprocessed to make it suitable for deep learning.
+Before designing the model, the data needs to preprocessed to make it suitable for deep learning.
 In the process of training the network, huge matrices of weights will be multiplied  and added to biases (another matrix) to cause activations that are then backpropogated with the gradients.
 A high value for the mean and variance of images will lead to huge computational costs and a possibility of vanishing and exploding gradients.
 To avoid this problem, the images needs to be normalized wherein the pixels are centered around the mean value of the image data.
 This process of **normalization** will be further discussed later.
 Before that, there is another issue which needs to be handled.

 An analysis on the distribution of classes with in the datasets shows a huge under-representation of some classes.
 ![class_distribution_of_training_data][image3]
 The above graphic illustrates the imbalance in the class distribution.
 For example, the class "Speed Limit 50kmph" is represented by more than 2000 images, while the "Speed Limit 20kmph" is represented by less than 200 images.
 Similar under-representation of classes is also seen in the validation and test datasets.
 ![class_distribution_of_validation_data][image4]
-Although the test dataset shows this discrepanies, for the purpose of the test data set, the case of class under-represetation is not an issue.
+Although the test dataset shows this discrepancy, for the intended purpose of the test data set, under-representation of classes is not an issue.
 So no further action is required for test dataset.
 ![class_distribution_of_test_data][image5]

 Before the training, the under-representation of the classes in training and validation datasets needs to be compensated using **image augmentation techniques**.